Mixed Berries and Coconut Popsicles

 - 1/2 tsp Vanilla Extract

-- optional Stevia drop or two or teaspoon of Swerve
+- optional Stevia drop or two or teaspoon of sweetener of choice

-Mix the coconut milk, vanilla seeds, and vanilla extract (along with sweetener) in a bowl.
+- Mix the coconut milk, vanilla seeds, and vanilla extract (along with sweetener if desired) in a bowl.